ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

   - usp: ISO 9001 Quality Approved
 introcol:
   first: >-
+    **UK Manufactured Control Panels**

-    **ASL is a build to print manufacturer of electrical control panels.**
+    ASL is a build to print manufacturer of Control Panels.

     Based in Bolton, we run an efficient manufacturing service that covers a range of control panel types, from small simple box build to highly complex panel build assembly.